dsnoeijer/angular/aio/content/guide/upgrade.md

 <code-example header="hero-detail.component.ts" path="upgrade-module/src/app/a-to-ajs-transclusion/hero-detail.component.ts"></code-example>

-If you upgrade this component and use it from Angular, you can populate the component tag with contents that will then get transcluded:
+If you upgrade this component and use it from Angular, you can populate the component tag with contents that then get transcluded:

 <code-example header="container.component.ts" path="upgrade-module/src/app/a-to-ajs-transclusion/container.component.ts"></code-example>

-### Making AngularJS Dependencies Injectable to Angular
+### Making AngularJS dependencies injectable to Angular

 When running a hybrid app, you may encounter situations where you need to inject some AngularJS dependencies into your Angular code.
 Maybe you have some business logic still in AngularJS services.